mmmuscus/Shadow-Functions-Engine/README.md

 * **bIntercept:** The value where the line intercepts the y axis.
 * **isItUnderLine:** This is true if the line is under the object which we are trying to shade.

 **Notes:** The line equation I am using for this project is the following: `y = (mSlope * x) + bIntercept`.
 This equation can't describe lines that are vertical, but I prevented that from happening, no lines that are cast are cast vertically (or horizontally for that matter).
-The isItUnderLine sub variable is only used when detarmining what is and what isn't in shade, when the lines are not for that purpose this sub variable can be left untouched.
+The isItUnderLine sub variable is only used when determining what is and what isn't in shade, when the lines are not for that purpose this sub variable can be left untouched.
 ### 3.2.5. edgeLines
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp